View large image | More photos

 "We typically do a 9 a.m. shotgun start on Super Bowl Sunday, so the golfers can get their round in and still get back home or to the hotel for the game festivities," Lenzie said.
 "It's a fun weekend to be in Vegas."

 Of course if you'd really like the course all to yourself, golf during the Super Bowl.
-Just lay down a bet and play a course like Silverstone Golf Club, which has a GPS system on the carts that gives you more than yardage; you get live score updates from Miami.
+Just lay down a bet and play a course that has a GPS system on the carts that gives you more than yardage; you get live score updates from Miami.

 January 11, 2010